Thoughts on taking a streetphotography workshop

 Know what you get

 First of all: know that a good photographer is not necessary a good teacher.
+Actually it is more often the other way around.
 So read reviews and recommendations and ask around.

 Know that some of these workshops are more like meet-your-celebrity-photographer experiences than workshops.
-I had it that you get to spend some time with the artist, but afterwards I really ask myself what I actually learned.
+I had it that I got to spend quite some time with the artist, but afterwards I really ask myself what I actually learned.

 Also I had a streetportrait-photography workshop that was advertised to include a model.
 The model appeared to be the photographer's wife and she was not present at the workshop because she didn't travel with her husband for whatever reason.
 Which meant we didn't have a model to practise on and in the end I even ended up modeling myself for the other participants.